Sarkozy fury over EU attack on Roma round-up

 “This is a situation I had thought Europe would not have to witness again after the Second World War,” she added, sparking fury in France, where talk of the Vichy-era persecution of Jews and Gypsies touches a raw nerve.

-France stepped up its Roma round-up in August, after Sarkozy gave a speech calling for unauthorised Gypsy and Roma camps to be dismantled, and foreign-born Roma to be sent back to their Eastern European homelands.
+France stepped up its Roma round-up in August, after Sarkozy called for unauthorised Gypsy and Roma camps to be dismantled, and foreign-born Roma to be sent back to their Eastern European homelands.

-That defence fell apart last week, however, when a document surfaced showing that Interior Minister Brice Hortefeux's office had taken Sarkozy's speech at face value and ordered police to make Roma camps a "priority".
+That defence fell apart last week, however, when a document surfaced showing that the interior ministry had taken Sarkozy’s speech at face value and ordered police to make clearing Roma camps their “priority”.

 More than 1,000 Roma have been expelled from France since Sarkozy’s speech, with the latest batch of 69 flying out from Marseille on Tuesday.